 If there’s one common pain point shared by our clients, it’s this: sales and marketing don’t play well together.
-It’s a common dynamic: the sales team thinks marketing is inefficient and unfocused, while the marketing team thinks sales is isolated and poorly-informed about any top-of-funnel activity.
+It’s a common dynamic: the sales team might think marketing is inefficient and unfocused, while the marketing team feels sales is isolated and poorly-informed about any top-of-funnel activity.
 Each function feels it receives little support from the other, and there is no single, mutually beneficial action plan.

 If that sounds familiar, you'll be interested in our crash course in the principles of Smarketing.

 What is Smarketing?